antonfirsov/docs/2020/10-Oct/Use .NET for game development/use-donet-for-game-development.md

 categories: Game Development, .NET, C#, Dot.Net
 tags: Azure, CryEngine, Games, MonoGame, PlayFab, Stride, Unity, WaveEngine
 featured_image: ./controller.jpg
-summary: Annoucment the launch of the new .NET Game Development section of our website.
+summary: Announcement the launch of the new .NET Game Development section of our website.
 ---
  Use .NET for game development
 ==============================